Oreol-Group/sequel-sequence/README.md

 ## Known issues you may encounter

-This solution does not allow you to simultaneously work with MySQL and MariaDB databases from one application.
+- This solution does not allow you to simultaneously work with MySQL and MariaDB databases from one application.
 If such a need arises, move the data processing functionality to different microservices.
+- When you start with a new database in SQLite, you'll receive an error message - "`SQLite3::SQLException: no such table: sqlite_sequence`".  `sqlite_sequence` table is not created, until you define at least one autoincrement and primary key column in your schema.

 ## Additional handy functions